 According to T. Rowe Price, you should have these multiples of your salary saved:

 These guidelines are midpoints in a range that T. Rowe Price calculated in an extensive study.
-There overall suggestion is that most investors target saving 15% of their salary for retirement each year.
+Their overall suggestion is that most investors target saving 15% of their salary for retirement each year.

 Fidelity’s suggested savings benchmarks are similar: